 This infographic breaks down the entire keyword research process into 3 stages (and explains why each stage is important):

-Targeting the right keywords and creating content around interesting topics (ideally, ones that many people are searching for, but not a lot of people are talking about) is the way to go.
+Targeting the right keywords and creating high quality content around interesting topics (ideally, ones that many people are searching for, but not a lot of people are talking about) is the way to go.

 Aside from SEMRush and Ahrefs (since you’re more than likely using one or both), here are some tools to help you with that: